Skip Ribbon Commands

 In the event of major disruptions to the conduct or administration of an external assessment, the supervisor should refer the matter to an authorised person at the school.

-For more information refer to the requirements for making an application, the VCE Examination Manual and VCE Exams Navigator.
+For more information, refer to the advice on irregularities on the Examination rules webpage, the VCE Examination Manual and VCE Exams Navigator.

 Marking external assessments